swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 let a: Int = ab.a ✅

 let b: some Any = ab.b ❌
-// We don’t know what type
+// We don’t know what type 'B' is
-// `B` is on the type-erased
+// on the type-erased value 'ab'.
-// value `ab`.
 ```